Family and Medical Leave

 Premium Remittance

-If applicable, Benefits will provide instructions on how to log in and enroll (PDF) in a Payer Express account in order to remit payment for benefits premiums during unpaid leave.
+If continuing benefits during unpaid leave, employees will need to pay their benefits premiums through bswift, GW's benefits enrollment system.
+If applicable, bswift will provide instructions on how to log into the billing account in order to remit payment for benefits premiums due during unpaid leave.

 Returning to Work